christine-iyer/rough-auto/server/README.md

 # Next Steps
-translate style im progress
+made first and last names editable on the profile page. translate style im progress ok.
-ok.
 I'm starting to translate the styling. need to incorporate mikes code .